More about: Park Güell in Barcelona Tickets and Tours

 Something to keep in mind is that this tour is bilingual in English and Spanish, and your guide will do the narration in both languages in succession.
 Although it may seem a little strange, the truth is that it is quite fluent and is not a problem.

-Recommended: If you are looking for a combined experience that helps you to discover in depth the two icons of the city.
+Recommended: If you are looking for a combined experience that will help you discover in depth the two icons of the city.

 If you want to tour Barcelona in the company of a specialized guide with a visit to Park Güell and Sagrada Familia, this is the tour for you.
 You will see the most famous sights of the city and its main tourist attractions.